 Here are five best practices in optimising Meta Title and Description for SEO:

 - Keywords First — Insert the most important keywords in the first part of Meta Titles and least essential keywords at the end.

 Learn more about keyword research in this article.

 - Avoid Keyword Stuffing — Keyword stuffing is putting a lot of keywords in a Meta Title and Description.
 Once detected by search engines, your site could drop badly in rankings.

 - Stay Relevant — Meta Titles and Descriptions should be descriptive and relevant to what the web page is all about.
-If it doesn’t suitably answer a user’s query, search engines will get a snippet within the site page and use it instead, overriding your original content.
+Suppose it doesn’t suitably answer a user’s query.
+In that case, search engines will get a snippet within the site page and use it instead, overriding your original content.

 - No Quotation Marks — Don’t use quotation marks in Meta Descriptions because search engines cut off the content where the quotation starts.

-- Keep It Unique — Keep Meta Title and Description unique for each page of your website because duplicates will not look good in SERP, affecting your click-through rates negatively.
+- Keep It Unique — Keep Meta Title and Description unique for each page of your website.
+Duplicates will not look good in SERP, which can affect your click-through rates negatively.